-- The government gives people incentive to start business in the form of QSBS. - If their stock qualifies (i.e., if the company is structured as a C-Corp, the holder received the shares directly from the company when assets were less than \$50mm and have held them for 5 years), they may be eligible to have 50-100% of the first \$10mm of gain on sale excluded from income. - Option for the benefit with the reinvestment of the proceeds (within 60 days) in another qualifying business. - To the degree that a qualifying rollover occurs, the original sale will not be currently taxable. - Ultimately, the gain will be subject to taxation upon disposition; however, the ability to defer taxation for a period of time may be a benefit to the taxpayer.
+- The government gives people incentive to start business in the form of QSBS. - If their stock qualifies (i.e., if the company is structured as a C-Corp, they received the shares directly from the company when assets were less than \$50mm and have held them for 5 years), they could receive a tax break between 50-100% for the first \$10mm of gain. - A further benefit stems from the reinvestment of the proceeds (within 60 days) in another qualifying business. - To the degree that a qualifying rollover occurs, the original sale will not be currently taxable. - Ultimately, the gain will be subject to taxation upon disposition; however the ability to defer taxation for a period of time may be a benefit to the taxpayer.